CMD97/Hangman/README.md

 The Hangman Project created was using Python3 & VSCode, this is the initial project I have created to begin understanding the use of several Python basics, inclusive of classes, functions, loops, sets, lists, booleans & user inputs.
 The hangman game can be accessed via the command line by accessing the folder and inputting `python hangman.py`.
 The game was created by following the milestones as detailed below.

-## Milestone 1: Setting up the environment.
+## Milestone 1: Setting up the environment

 I began by understanding how to set up the environment by installing miniconda & pip and creating the environment that will launch upon opening the hangman.py file inside VSCode.